Bioruebe/UniExtract2/README.md

 # UniExtract
-Universal Extractor 2 is an unofficial updated and extended version of the [original UniExtract by Jared Breland](http://legroom.net/software/uniextract).
-It brings dozens of changes including community-wanted ones such as a batch mode, auto-updater and scan-only-functionality.
+Universal Extractor 2 or Universal Extractor (Bioruebe version) as it is also called to avoid confusion is an unofficial updated and extended version of the [original UniExtract by Jared Breland](http://legroom.net/software/uniextract).
+As the development of the original version has stopped and no update has been published for years, many forked (modified and maintained by the community) Universal Extractors have arised.
+This is the most advanced and the only one with a fully transparent development using a public GitHub-powered source code repository.

 As a short overview, here are some key features, which are new in this release: